XINEXPORT/guesstheanimal/README.md

 ![RegisterPage](https://github.com/XINEXPORT/guesstheanimal/assets/40744735/aa713ec2-0c13-4daa-bfc6-8a18eca6ff3b)
 ![RegisterSubmit](https://github.com/XINEXPORT/guesstheanimal/assets/40744735/295b8e21-222a-4c48-ace3-bad02a4d9eb2)

-## Editing Profile Image and Information
+## Editing Profile Image and Contact Information
 The Dashboard will appear in a default state where the user has not favorited any animals and their profile picture will not be populated.
 ![DashboardView - Registration](https://github.com/XINEXPORT/guesstheanimal/assets/40744735/f9101f00-5a58-4f24-9eb7-9cc55ac7bda2)